 Frances E. Lee has been a member of the Maryland faculty since 2004.
-She teaches courses in American government, the public policy process, legislative politics, and political institutions.
+She teaches courses in American government, the public policy process, legislative politics, political ambition, and political institutions.
 Her research interests focus on American governing institutions, especially the U.S. Congress.

 She is co-editor of Legislative Studies Quarterly, a scholarly journal specializing in legislatures.